Diethood » Recipes » Dinner Recipes » Chicken Recipes » Easy Chicken Cassoulet

 overhead shot of chicken cassoulet with chicken pieces sausage.

-• No-Knead Bread: Bread is perfect for mopping up the sauce from this classic dish.
+This one-dish meal honestly doesn’t need much as far as side dishes!
+But, if you would like to make a side or two, you can’t go wrong with a crisp and tangy chopped salad like my Shopska Salad!
+Bread is perfect for mopping up the sauce from this classic dish.
 Try Rosemary and Garlic No-Knead Bread for a perfectly easy, mouthwateringly flavorful bread that everyone will devour.
+These delicious Easy Oven Roasted Vegetables are a flavorful side that goes with everything.

 Storing and Reheating Leftovers

-• Just wrap it well in plastic wrap, or place leftovers in airtight containers or bags.
+• You can store the leftovers in the refrigerator for up to 4 days or in the freezer for up to 3 months.
+Just wrap it well in plastic wrap, or place leftovers in airtight containers or bags.

-• Reheat in a covered, ovenproof dish at 350˚F, until heated through.
+• Reheat in a covered, ovenproof dish at 350˚F until heated through.
 Always be sure to test several places in the casserole to make sure it’s fully reheated.

 chicken pieces, beans, and smoke sausage slices in a white braiser.